SiliconLabs/bluetooth_applications/bluetooth_serial_port_profile/README.md

 | BRD4314A | [BGM220 Bluetooth Module Explorer Kit - BGM220-EK4314A](https://www.silabs.com/development-tools/wireless/bluetooth/bgm220-explorer-kit?tab=overview)  |
 | BRD4108A | [BG22 Bluetooth SoC Explorer Kit - BG22-EK4108A](https://www.silabs.com/development-tools/wireless/bluetooth/bg22-explorer-kit?tab=overview)  |
 | BRD4161A | [EFR32MG12 2.4 GHz +19 dBm Radio Board - SLWRB4161A](https://www.silabs.com/development-tools/wireless/zigbee/slwrb4161a-efr32mg12-radio-board)  |

+## Connections Required ##

+- Connect the Bluetooth Development Kits to the PC through a compatible-cable.
+For example, a micro USB cable for the BGM220 Bluetooth Module Explorer Kit.

 ## Setup ##

 To test this application, you can either create a project based on an example project or start with a "Bluetooth - SoC Empty" project based on your hardware.

 ### Create a project based on an example project ###

 1. From the Launcher Home, add your hardware to My Products, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
 Find the example project with the filter "spp".